IO-Aerospace-software-engineering/Astrodynamics/README.md

             - Data
             - Templates

-5. For linux Copy libIO.SDK.so to /usr/lib/
+5. For linux copy libIO.SDK.so to /usr/lib/

 ## Use SDK